wip: started working on tutorial & relevant files

 4. Play the game.
 Use the left and right arrow keys to move, and the space bar to talk to characters.

-Were now ready to start looking under the hood, to see how Wol & Yarn power this game.
+We’re now ready to start looking under the hood, to see how Wol & Yarn power this game.

 ### The Yarn Editor